fajieyuan/SIGIR2020_peterrec/README.md

 ### recommendation settings (Be careful!)

 #### it will be much slower if 'eval_iter' is smaller as it represents how often you perform evaluation.
 It may takes only 1 or 2 iterations to converge.
+Also please change the the number of batches you want to evaluate, we only show 20 batches as a demo, you can change it to 2000 maybe

 NextitNet_TF_Pretrain_topk.py
 ```js